Jessika-Art/Co-op-Sentiment-Analysis/README.md

 # Co-op-Sentiment-Analysis

-Have you ever wonder what the people think about a company, a person, an idea, a group of people or an organisation?
+Have you ever wonder what the people thinking about a company, a person, an idea, a group of people or an organisation?

 in this simple project I took the people's comments of a given company,